How to Subtract Two Bash Variables? [4+ Easy Approaches]

 Example 04: Read Two Integer Numbers and Print the Subtraction of Both Variables

-In this example, I will develop a Bash script that will take two inputs from the user, subtract the second variable from the first variable, and print the result on the terminal.
-To know more, follow the below script.
+This example will develop a Bash script that will take two inputs from the user, subtract the second variable from the first variable, and print the result on the terminal.

 #!/bin/bash